 With more than 245 rose plants, this garden is all about peace and poetry.
 Enjoy your picnic before strolling the mile-long walking trail.

-You’ll also see a new permanent gallery dedicated to J.C.
+You’ll also see a permanent gallery dedicated to J.C.
 Leyendecker, one of the nation’s most successful commercial artists during the first 40 years of the 20th century.
 A mentor to Norman Rockwell, he designed hundreds of covers for Saturday Evening Post, Kellogg’s Corn Flakes and others.

 In addition to its permanent collection, the Haggin showcases artists like Picasso and Mary Cassatt in revolving temporary exhibits.